Lamoreauxaj/lamoreauxaj.com/src/some/index.md

 sidebar: auto
 ---

-# Welzl's Minimum Enclosing Circle Algorithm
+# Welzl's Minimum Enclosing Circle Algorithm (Summer of Math Exposition)

 ## Introduction

-Welcome to my submission to the Summer of Math Exposition 1.
-I want to share with you one of my favorite algorithms, Welzl's minimum enclosing circle algorithm.

-I'm sharing this because I believe the algorithm is particularly nice and elegant.
-But also believe it hightlights some great problem solving principles needed to discover it.
+One of my favorite algorithms is Welzl's minimum enclosing circle algorithm.
+I want to share this not only because it is elegant, but also because it highlights some great problem solving principles needed to discover it.

 ## Problem statement